awsdocs/amazon-ecs-developer-guide/doc_source/task-networking.md

 ## Task Networking Considerations<a name="task-networking-considerations"></a>

 There are several things to consider when using task networking\.
 + Tasks and services that use the `awsvpc` network mode require the Amazon ECS service\-linked role to provide Amazon ECS with the permissions to make calls to other AWS services on your behalf\.
 This role is created for you automatically when you create a cluster, or if you create or update a service in the AWS Management Console\.
-For more information, see [Service\-Linked Roles for Amazon ECS](using-service-linked-roles.md)\.
+For more information, see [Service\-Linked Role for Amazon ECS](using-service-linked-roles.md)\.
 You can also create the service\-linked role with the following AWS CLI command:

   ```
   aws iam [create\-service\-linked\-role](https://docs.aws.amazon.com/cli/latest/reference/iam/create-service-linked-role.html) --aws-service-name ecs.amazonaws.com